zostay/RakuWAPI/README.md

 These protocols may have different interfaces that do not lend themselves to the request-response pattern specifed by PSGI.
 Therefore, we provide a means by which servers and applications may implement these alternate protocols, which each may have different requirements.
 These protocols are called application protocols to differentiate them from network protocols.
 For example, rather than providing a protocol for HTTP, we provide the "request-response" protocol.
 The underlying network protocol may be HTTP/1.0, HTTP/1.1, HTTP/2 or it may be something else that operates according to a similar pattern.

-The application and application server SHOULD communicate according to the application protocol used for the current application call.
-Otherwise, they will be unable to communicate.
-For many applications, just implementing the basic protocol request-response protocol is enough.
+The application and application server MUST communicate according to the application protocol used for the current application call.
+For many applications, just implementing the basic request-response protocol is enough.
 However, to allow for more complete applications, RakuWAPI provides additional tools to help application and application server to communicate through a variety of situations.
 This is handled primarily via the `wapi.protocol`, `wapi.protocol.support`, and `wapi.protocol.enabled` values in the environment.

 The application SHOULD check the value in `wapi.protocol`.
-The application SHOULD NOT make assumptions about the network protocol based upon the `wapi.protocol` value for the current request.
 If the application needs to make a decision based upon the network protocol, the application SHOULD check the `SERVER_PROTOCOL`.

 The application SHOULD check `wapi.protocol.support` to discover which protocols are supported by the application server.
 An application that is not able to support all supported protocols SHOULD modify `wapi.protocol.enabled` to only include protocols supported by the application as early as possible.

 The application server MUST provide the `wapi.protocol.support` and `wapi.protocol.enabled` values as part of the configuration environment.
 The application server MUST NOT use any protocol that is not a member of the `wapi.protocol.enabled` set.
-If a protocol becomes disabled in the middle of a request, the request MUST continue, but subsequent requests MUST NOT use that protocol unless it is later enabled.

 This specification defines the following protocols: